 Working carers If you are juggling work with caring for family or friends, you are not alone - there are more than 270,000 working carers in Scotland.
-There are rights you have in the workplace that might help you to juggle work and care (see pages 37-38).
+There are rights you have in the workplace that might help you to combine work and care (see pages 41-42).
 As well as these statutory rights, you may also have additional contractual rights.
-In addition to your rights at work, there might be other ways to make juggling work and care easier, such as accessing relevant support at work (see page 39), or outside of your employment.
-It is important to consider the full implications leaving work or reducing your hours could have on your income, quality of life and future pension entitlements.
-Running through a benefits check will help you understand what your financial situation would look like if you were to leave your current work, reduce your hours or reduce your salary (see page 25).
-Find out more at carersuk.org/work COVID-19 update For our latest guidance for working carers, see carersuk.org/coronavirus.
+In addition to your rights at work, there might be other ways to strike a better balance, such as accessing relevant support at work (see page 43), or outside of your employment.
+Before deciding to give up work, it's worth seeing if you can improve your situation.
+See if there are any rights you have at work that could support you with your caring commitments (see pages 41-42), and check what other sources of help are available (see page 43).
+Running through a benefits check will help you understand what your financial situation would look like if you were to leave your current work, reduce your hours or reduce your salary (see page 26).

-Your rights in work

-Without the right support, the stress and pressure of juggling work and care could lead people to leave their jobs.
+Watch our film series for useful tips on flexible working: carersuk.org/ flexibleworking You can also download the guide, Let's talk about flexible working: carersuk.org/ flex-working-guide Your rights in work Without the right support, the stress and pressure of juggling work and care can lead people to leave their jobs.
 It's important, therefore, to find out about your rights and about any support that is available.
 Your rights at work come from two sources:

-- The law gives you 'statutory rights' which everyone has. - Your contract of employment gives you 'contractual rights', which can be more generous than statutory rights.
+- The law gives you 'statutory rights', which everyone has. - Your contract of employment gives you 'contractual rights', which can be more generous than statutory rights.
 The following information is about statutory rights.
 However it is always worth checking your contract of employment, staff handbook or letter of appointment to see if you have any contractual rights on top of your statutory rights.
 All employees have a right to request flexible working after they have worked for the same employer for 26 weeks (six months), as long as they haven't already made a flexible working request within the last 12 months.
 Employers can only refuse requests for certain specified reasons.
 Examples of flexible working include:

 - home working

-- · part-time working
+- part-time working

 - term-time working

 - flexitime

-- · working compressed hours
+- working compressed hours

 - job sharing

 - shift work.

 The Equality Act 2010 provides carers with protection from some forms of discrimination.
 For example, employers and providers of goods and services must not treat carers less favourably than those without caring responsibilities.
+In September 2021, the UK Government set out new proposals to make the right to request flexible working an entitlement for every employee in Britain from day one of employment.
 All employees have the right to take a 'reasonable' amount of time off work to deal with an emergency or an unforeseen matter involving a dependant.
 This could include your partner, child or parent, or someone living with you as part of your family - others who rely on you for help in an emergency may also qualify.
 The time off is unpaid unless your employer is willing to give paid time off as a contractual right.
 Examples of emergency situations:

-- a disruption or breakdown in care arrangements - · the death of a dependant - if a dependant falls ill, has been assaulted or is in an accident - to make longer term arrangements for a dependant who is ill or injured (but not to provide long term care yourself) - to deal with an incident involving a child during school hours.
+- a disruption or breakdown in care arrangements - the death of a dependant - if a dependant falls ill, has been assaulted or is in an accident - to make longer term arrangements for a dependant who is ill or injured (but not to provide long term care yourself) - to deal with an incident involving a child during school hours.